 - Flags potential merge conflicts if you've modified the same file as someone else.

-Open Remote Repositories in the Remote Explorer to see all the remote repositories you've accessed.
+- Open GitHub Repositories in the Remote Explorer to see all the GitHub repositories you've accessed.

-- You can quickly open a remote repository to continue working, or view and compare any uncommitted changes you may have.
+- You can quickly open a GitHub repository to continue working, or view and compare any uncommitted changes you may have.
 Additionally, you can apply uncommitted changes across branches from the same repository.

 When you work in a traditional git workflow (i.e.